DETAILED ACTION

 The method of claim 1, wherein obtaining the set of clusters comprises:

 assigning, by the machine learning model, the users to the set of clusters based on the attribute data (Krishnamurthy – par 121 - The prediction model 216 includes, uses, is generated from, or is otherwise related to multiple graph feature vectors 214, multiple corresponding behavioral attributes 516 exhibited by multiple end users 114 (of FIGS. 2 and 5), and at least one similarity score 702; see par 124 - If a distribution of end users in a given cluster for a particular behavioral attribute is high, then that cluster may be used for behavioral targeting by associating an action to that cluster.
-In other words, a tailored opportunity, which may correspond to a web server taking some action in a WWW ecommerce scenario, may be associated with one or more of the clusters; par 126 - the graph features may be used to classify end users into classification categories corresponding to behavioral attributes).
+In other words, a tailored opportunity, which may correspond to a web server taking some action in a WWW ecommerce scenario, may be associated with one or more of the clusters; par 126 - the graph features may be used to classify end users into classification categories corresponding to behavioral attributes;

 The method of claim 1, wherein updating the set of clusters comprises:

 calculating, by the machine learning model, a likelihood of a user being assigned to a cluster of the set of clusters based on the directed graph (Krishnamurthy – see par 103 - distribution of end users 114 belonging to different segments 508 across various clusters 510 may be ascertained.
 Hence, a percentage of end users 114 that belong to a given segment of the different segments 508 may be ascertained for each cluster of the various clusters 510.
-For instance, four of five clusters 510 may have between 75 and 100% of their clustered graph feature vectors 214 corresponding to end users 114 that belong to a segment 508 of engaged end users, with the fifth cluster 510 having less than 35% belonging to the engaged visitor segment).
+For instance, four of five clusters 510 may have between 75 and 100% of their clustered graph feature vectors 214 corresponding to end users 114 that belong to a segment 508 of engaged end users, with the fifth cluster 510 having less than 35% belonging to the engaged visitor segment;

 The method of claim 1, further comprising:

 iteratively updating, by the machine learning model, the set of clusters and the directed graph (Krishnamurthy – see par 125 - The targeted end user is permitted to traverse a website by visiting multiple webpages.
 Each webpage selection by the targeted end user can cause a behavioral prediction engine to update a cluster to which the targeted end user is being mapped.
 The cluster updating may cease when the cluster index stabilizes.
-For instance, the updating may cease if the cluster index is unchanged after a certain number of consecutive iterations of dynamic user behavior—such as after two consecutive iterations).
+For instance, the updating may cease if the cluster index is unchanged after a certain number of consecutive iterations of dynamic user behavior—such as after two consecutive iterations;

-Concerning claim 8, Krishnamurthy and Goyal disclose:
+Concerning claim 8, Krishnamurthy and Hong disclose:

 The method of claim 1, further comprising: